alopezrivera/OneNoteExporter/README.md

 1. Clone this repository
 1. Start the OneNote desktop application
-1. Rename `config.example.ps1` to `config.ps1` and configure options in `config.ps1` to your liking.
+1. Rename `config_example.ps1` to `config.ps1` and configure the available options to your liking.
 1. Open a PowerShell terminal at the directory containing the script and run it.
       * `.\owo.ps1`
 1. Sit back and wait until the process completes.
 To stop the process at any time, press Ctrl+C.